joeldenning/webpack-dev-server-ws-bug/README.md

 npm i
 npm start
 ```
-Now open to root-html url, which is usually http://localhost:5000
+Now open the root-html file in a browser tab, which is usually http://localhost:5000

 Notice how you'll get failed requests to http://localhost/info.
 The requests *should* be to
 http://localhost:8080/info.
 Note that if you change the `start` command in `app` to specify